why a

 If you already have an open canoe this is an economical way to get into canoe sailing and it can be surprisingly effective.

-For the person wishing to create a truly multifunctional craft we offer the Bermudan Rig and the Lugsail Rig.
+For the person wishing to create a truly multifunctional craft we offer the Bermudan Rig .
 These allow the canoeist to sail upwind as efficiently as many small sailing dinghies.
 It is true that when stowed there is some interference with paddling but the sailing performance is much greater than that of the Expedition rig.
 Click here to see our full range.

 About Solway Dory